 • Has or will the institution submit an addendum budget request to cover one-time costs?
-Yes No X • Has or will the institution submit an addendum budget request to cover operating costs?
-Yes No X • Will there be any operating budget requests for this program that would exceed normal operating budget guidelines (for example, unusual faculty mix, faculty salaries, or resources)?
-Yes No X • Will each type of space for the proposed program be within projected guidelines?
-Yes X No • Will a capital outlay request in support of this program be forthcoming?
-Yes No X
+Yes No • Has or will the institution submit an addendum budget request to cover operating costs?
+Yes No • Will there be any operating hudget requests for this program

+- Will there be any operating budget requests for this program that would exceed normal operating budget guidelines (for example, unusual faculty mix, faculty salaries, or resources)? - Will each type of space for the proposed program be within projected guidelines? - Will a capital outlay request in support of this program be forthcoming?